-- 3.A.44.
-Profanity Words, phrases or hand gestures, common or uncommon, which are normally considered inappropriate in "polite company" or around children.
-Typically included are four letter words used as expletives or verbal intensifiers. - 3.A.45.
+- 3.A.43.
 Verbal Warning A referee's warning of a behavioral violation.
-A single verbal warning may be issued to each team once per match. - 3.A.46.
-Players Using Wheelchairs Any person, with or without a disability, who plays the game in a wheelchair.
+A single verbal warning may be issued to each team once per match. - 3.A.44.
+Volley During a rally, a strike of the ball out of the air before the ball has bounced. - 3.A.45.
+Wheelchair Player Any person, with or without a disability, who plays the game in a wheelchair.
 The wheelchair is considered part of the player's body.
-This can be a player with a disability or anyone that wants to play in a wheelchair.
+This can be a player with a disability or anyone that wants to play in a wheelchair. - 3.A.46.
+Withdrawal A player/team's request to be removed from any upcoming play in a specified bracket.